usatales.com

 Take the gravel road into the woods to reach Jesse Brown’s cabin, a late nineteenth-century dwelling, from the Tompkins Knob Parking Area.
 Examine the beautiful fireplace within.

 A spring that bubbles up out of the earth by the woods flows through a drooping springhouse.
 Take a quick detour to explore this intriguing building.
-Watch as the springhouse’s water, which is around 40 degrees, is used to effectively cool the food kept within the formerly weatherproofed cabin.
+Watch as the springhouse’s water, which is around 40 degrees, is used to cool the food kept within the formerly weatherproofed cabin effectively.

-A “Baptist church”-a shelter used when circuit-riding preachers were available-is located further up the grassy hill.
+A “Baptist church, “a shelter used when circuit-riding preachers were available, was located further up the grassy hill.

 Situated close to Beech Mountain, Banner Elk, and the small town of Elk Park is the impressive Elk River Falls (in the past called Big Falls) in Pisgah National Forest.